necrommunity/Statsbot/README.md

 `offset`: Changes the range of the displayed entries.
 The offset is 0 by default.

->.leaderboard nocturna: deathless
+>.leaderboard nocturna deathless

->.lb bard: seeded speed
+>.lb bard seeded speed

->.leaderboard all: classic score
+>.leaderboard all classic score &15

 ### Records
 Displays various misc steam statistics.